ArduPilot/ardupilot/libraries/AP_Scripting/applets/MissionRotation.md

 If AUX is held at high state for more than three seconds the script will restart by loading mission0.txt.

+If a mission switch is attempted in AUTO flight mode, a warning “Could not clear current mission” will be shown and no operation will be performed.

 Provides for sending messages under any condition, load or error.